Phil9S/swgs-absolutecn/README.md

 ### Reference genome

-This pipeline is currently only compatible with BAM files aligned with `hg19` or `GRCh37` genomes.
-There are no checks in place for using files aligned to an unsupported reference genome.
+This pipeline is currently supports both hg19 and hg38 reference genomes by specifying the correct build in the configuration file `config/config.yaml`.
+Currently there are no checks in place for using files aligned to an unsupported reference genome or to check that reference genomes are correct.

+### Aligned read format

+The pipeline accepts either BAM or CRAM files as the initial input, though it currently does not support the use of both concurrently.
+Users should specify the filetype in the `config.yaml` as either BAM or CRAM and provide a reference genome matching the one used in CRAM generation using the reference parameter in the `config.yaml`.
+If using the containerised implementation, it is recommended to place the reference genome within the input file directory to reduce unnecessary directory binding.

+Using the CRAM implementation currently involves the decompresssion of CRAM files to BAM format as the underlying Rsamtools functions in QDNAseq will not load from CRAM.
+As such, the CRAM implementation will generate a larger diskspace footprint than the BAM implmenetation.
+The pipeline will currently remove decompressed BAMs once their required outputs are generated.

 ## Pipeline setup